 Preparing the Soil for Tomato Fertilization

-Before applying any fertilizer to your tomato plants, ensuring the soil is ready to receive it is important.
+It is important to ensure the soil is ready to receive fertilizer before applying it to your tomato plants.
 This means creating a healthy soil structure that is rich in organic matter and nutrients and has a balanced pH level.

-I recommend tilling the soil to a depth of at least 8-12 inches for in-ground garden beds.
-This will help to loosen the soil and create a better environment for the tomato’s roots to grow.
+For in-ground garden beds, I recommend tilling the soil to a depth of at least 8-12 inches.
+This will help loosen the soil and create a better environment for the tomato’s roots to grow.

 It will also allow you to mix any necessary amendments, such as compost or other organic matter, to improve the soil’s structure.